Difference Between Income Tax and Payroll Tax

-- Payroll taxes consist of medical care taxes, unemployment taxes, and social security taxes.
-This is the type of tax where both the employer and the employee contribute towards it.
+- Payroll taxes consist of unemployment taxes and social security taxes.
+It is the type of tax where both the employer and the employee contribute towards it.
 Medical care taxes and social security taxes together are also known as FICA (Federal Insurance Contributions Act) tax.
 The social security tax that the employee pays determines the monthly payments he/she gets after their retirement.
-The Federal Unemployment Tax Act (FUTA) provides insurance if a previous employee is unemployed and the Medicare tax provides the cost of medical expenses after the employee retires at the age of 65.
+The Federal Unemployment Tax Act (FUTAFUTAThe FUTA tax, often known as the federal unemployment tax act, is a payroll tax that employers must pay on the wages they pay their employees.) provides insurance if a previous employee is unemployed, and the Medicare tax provides the cost of medical expenses after the employee retires at the age of 65.

-Here are the top 5 differences between Income Tax and Payroll Tax
+Let’s see the top differences between Income Tax vs. Payroll Tax.

 - Income tax is more of a progressive tax because as the salary of the employee increases, the income tax is also increased by the level of income slabs that are pre-determined.
-Comparatively payroll tax is a regressive tax as taxes like social security taxes as the slabs are fixed such that high-income people pay as much as the low-income people.
+Comparatively, the payroll tax is a regressive tax Regressive Tax A regressive tax is the system of taxation where all citizens in the country are taxed at the same rate without considering their income levels.
+As a result, a more significant percentage of the income of the low-income group is charged as tax compared to the high-income group.as the slabs are fixed such that high-income people pay as much as the low-income people.